forrestaj64/Red_vs_Blue/project2.md

     We can set an alarm that targets specific file types, being those that are not normal for the shared folder.

-    A baseline of normal activity and a threshold of normal times 2 would be a reasonable threshold at which to activate this alarm.
+    A baseline of normal activity and a threshold of normal times two would be a reasonable threshold at which to activate this alarm.

     For .php files, we should alert for every attempt; set threshold at 1.